-If assessors encounter concerns, particularly with a first commentary, they are encouraged to raise these with the scheme coordinator.
+If assessors or verifiers have concerns about the portfolio beyond the assessment of the standards, they should contact their scheme co-ordinator to discuss next steps.
 A moderator can be contacted to discuss difficulties e.g., concerns about overall quality or interpretation of particular standards.